Marktitcomb/tech-repairs-service/tech-service-web/src/main/resources/Readme.txt

     so now the Owner service implementation is extending the abstract class and filling in the generics so the concrete function in AbstractMapService can be used by calling super!!!

+    TESTING
+    So using Long ownerIDFromRepo = owner.getId(); was kicking up a stink because it wanted an optional I think this is the test case worrying about the possibility of receiving a null value which is fair as in the service clas this is a possibility